-The W25Q16JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh).
+The W25Q128JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh).
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
-When using Quad SPI instructions, the DI and DO pins become bidirectional IO0 and IO1, with the additional I/O pins: IO2, IO3.
+The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, with the additional I/O pins: IO2, IO3.